siwaar/Tennis_prediction/README.md

 - Normalize the numerical features.
 - Deal with outliers.
 - More consider the time dependency.
+- More investigate in the fetaures description in order to extract more feature and also try a better way for feature selection.
 - Make predictions during the match by adding information about the current situation.